DataDog/integrations-extras/seagence/README.md

 ## Overview

 [Seagence][1] is a defect monitoring platform for Java applications.
-Using ExecutionPath technology (aka GPS Tracker for transactions), Seagence detects unknown defects caused by various issues like swallowed exceptions, multithreading issues, and others including defects that disguise in a 200 success HTTP response code.
+Using ExecutionPath technology (aka GPS Tracker for transactions), Seagence detects unknown defects caused by various issues like swallowed exceptions, multithreading issues, and others including defects that are disguised in a 200 success HTTP response code.

-With the Seagence integration, Seagence continuously analyzes the data stream to detect defects when they occur including the root cause of the defect eliminating the need for debugging and troubleshooting.
-When a defect is detected, the integration will send an event to Datadog alerting you when there is a defect.
-Using the out-of-the-box dashboard, you have visibility into the detected defects and root cause to eliminate debugging and troubleshooting.
+With this integration, Seagence continuously analyzes the data stream from Seagence agent to detect defects when they occur, including the root cause of the defect.
+When a defect is detected, the integration will send an event to Datadog to alert your team.
+Using the out-of-the-box dashboard, you have visibility into the detected defects and root causes to eliminate debugging and troubleshooting.
 More details can be found on [SeagenceWeb][2].

 ## Setup